chobolife/study_english/bread_barbershop/Season_1/21_Dishelin_Stars.md

 - Why should I pay?
 I didn't even ask for this.
 - Master Bread, please calm down.
 * * *
-- Surely Master Bread is the finest barber in all of bakery town.
+- Surely Master Bread is the finest barber in all of Bakery town.
 - Never before have I been so certain of bestowing these stars.
 - One, two, three.